qzhuae/MarkdownNotes/HUMA1000B.md

 Help you prepare argument in the essays.

 HKUST's mission and vision - Impression (Job Markets) Lucky the best career center.
 Told you that you have to have a clear plan starting from the first day.
 I just want to enjoy my real life.
-Do course, do internship, or
+Do course, do internship, prepare responsible citizen to the society?

+What do you mean by responsible citizen? respect different perspectives, employ an international outlook, survive in a unpredictable future.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjEwNjAwOTA4NiwtMTIxMDcxODQyOSwxND
-U3MjAxNTc4LDExMDc4MzkzNDJdfQ==
+eyJoaXN0b3J5IjpbLTEyNzQ3MDgzNTksLTEyMTA3MTg0MjksMT
+Q1NzIwMTU3OCwxMTA3ODM5MzQyXX0=
 -->